 - A. The subject site is located within the Collins Waterfront Local Historic District. - B. Based on the plans and documents submitted with the application, testimony and information provided by the applicant, and the reasons set forth in the Planning Department Staff Report, the project as submitted: - 1.
 Is consistent with Sea Level Rise and Resiliency Review Criteria in Section 133-50(a) of the Miami Beach Code. - 2.
-Is not consistent with the Certificate of Appropriateness Criteria 'a' in Section 118-564(a)(1) of the Miami Beach Code. - 3.
-Is not consistent with Certificate of Appropriateness Criteria 'b' & 'e' in Section 118-564(a)(2) of the Miami Beach Code. - 4.
-Is not consistent with Certificate of Appropriateness Criteria 'a', 'd', 'f', 'j' & 'm' in Section 118-564(a)(3) of the Miami Beach Code.
+Is consistent with the Certificate of Appropriateness Criteria in Section 118-564(a)(1) of the Miami Beach Code. - 3.
+Is consistent with Certificate of Appropriateness Criteria in Section 118-564(a)(2) of the Miami Beach Code. - 4.
+Is not consistent with Certificate of Appropriateness Criteria 'a' & 'f' in Section 118-564(a)(3) of the Miami Beach Code.